This guide is designed to assist faculty members in-

 The University Libraries' Scholarly Communications Team will be hosting a series of workshops over the fall and spring semester relating to scholarship and research.
 We invite faculty, staff, and students to join us in this workshop series.
 This series is designed to develop a basic understanding of today's scholarly communication landscape and to share resources for learning more.

-Please follow the links to view descriptions/locations and register in Signup for the workshops:
+Please follow the links to view descriptions/locations and register in Signup for the workshops.
+If you'd like to attend via SKYPE, just let us know when you sign up, we are happy to have you.

 The library has many guides on related topics which will provide additional information-